openreferral/api-specification/README.md

 * Public - All the GET paths are publicly available, with no metering on them beyond just server logs.
 * Github - All the POST, PUT, and DELETE require an x-appid and x-appkey, which are a Github username and valid Github token for user who is contributor on the Github repository for the API implementation.
+* Logging - I want to start coming up with guidance for logging, either as part of API structure, or offloaded to API management solutions.

 ## API Portal